WIAG-ADW-GOE/WIAGweb2/doc/wiag-setup.md

 	- adjust config/packages/doctrine.yaml:
 		- user: 'wiagstage_adm'
 		- dbname: 'wiagstage'
-- composer install -- this will print an error, but is needed for generating the keys (the error can be ignored for now)
+- composer install -- this will print an error ('Environment variable not found: "DATABASE_PASSWORD"'), but is needed for generating the keys (the error can be ignored for now)
 - generate keys and store database passwords (https://symfony.com/doc/6.4/configuration/secrets.html)
 	- php bin/console secrets:generate-keys
 	- php bin/console secrets:set DATABASE_PASSWORD